stevenyaga/erpnext-api-docs/docs/account.rst

         - Login to the backend and go to **Account Settings->Accounts Closing tab** and specify the value of **Role Allowed to Set Frozen Accounts and Edit Frozen Entries**
         - Assign the role you have just specified to the user that you are using to authenticate in the backend

+    - Freezing an account restricts users from making new accounting entries before a set date
+    - Enabling/disabling an account updates **freeze_account** property
     - Freezing and unfreezing an account has extensive implications in the system and thus you need to restrict which user can freeze or unfreeze an account